Gloria DeHaven: Film

 She began her career as a child actor with a bit part in Charlie Chaplin's Modern Times (1936).
 She was signed to a contract with MGM.
-She had featured roles in such films as Best Foot Forward (1943), The Thin Man Goes Home (1944), Scene of the Crime (1949) and Summer Stock (1950), and was voted by exhibitors as the third most likely to be a "star of tomorrow'" in 1944.
+She had featured roles in films such as Best Foot Forward (1943), The Thin Man Goes Home (1944), Scene of the Crime (1949) and Summer Stock (1950), and was voted by exhibitors as the third most likely to be a "star of tomorrow" in 1944.
 She portrayed her own mother, Flora Parker DeHaven, in the Fred Astaire film Three Little Words (1950).

 After a long absence from the screen, DeHaven appeared as the love interest of Jack Lemmon in the comedy Out to Sea (1997), also starring Walter Matthau.

 Music

 DeHaven's musical talents supplemented her acting abilities.
-Besides being cast as a singer in many of her films, including I'll Get By, So This Is Paris and The Girl Rush, and performing numbers in many of her movies, DeHaven sang with the bands of Jan Savitt and Bob Crosby and at one time had her own nightclub act.
-DeHaven appeared often in the 1950's at the El Rancho Vegas, the first full service hotel casino on the Las Vegas Strip During the early 1960s, DeHaven recorded for the small Seeco label, where she appeared on the 1962 compilation album Gloria Lynne and Her Friends.
+Besides being cast as a singer in many of her films including I'll Get By, So This Is Paris and The Girl Rush, and performing numbers in many of her movies, DeHaven sang with the bands of Jan Savitt and Bob Crosby and briefly had her own nightclub act.
+In the 1950s, DeHaven often appeared at the El Rancho Vegas, the first full service hotel casino on the Las Vegas Strip.
+During the early 1960s, DeHaven recorded for the small Seeco label, for which she appeared on the 1962 compilation album Gloria Lynne and Her Friends.
 She was also heard on four of the Revisited compilations produced by Ben Bagley.

 Television

-DeHaven appeared in the soap operas Ryan's Hope (as Bess Shelby), As the World Turns (as Sara Fuller), and Mary Hartman, Mary Hartman.
-She was one of the numerous celebrities who appeared in the all-star box office flop, Won Ton Ton, the Dog Who Saved Hollywood (1976), and guest-starred in television series, including Robert Montgomery Presents; Appointment with Adventure (episode entitled "The Snow People"); The Guy Mitchell Show; Johnny Ringo (as Rosemary Blake in "Love Affair"); The Rifleman; Wagon Train; The Lloyd Bridges Show; Flipper; Marcus Welby, M.D.; Gunsmoke; Mannix; The Jimmy Stewart Show, The Eddie Capra Mysteries; Fantasy Island; Hart to Hart; The Love Boat; Mama's Family; Highway to Heaven; Murder, She Wrote; and Touched by an Angel.
+DeHaven appeared in the soap operas Ryan's Hope (as Bess Shelby), As the World Turns (as Sara Fuller) and Mary Hartman, Mary Hartman.
+She was one of the numerous celebrities who appeared in the all-star box-office flop Won Ton Ton, the Dog Who Saved Hollywood (1976), and guest-starred in several television series including Robert Montgomery Presents; Appointment with Adventure (episode entitled "The Snow People"); The Guy Mitchell Show; Johnny Ringo (as Rosemary Blake in "Love Affair"); The Rifleman; Wagon Train; The Lloyd Bridges Show; Flipper; Marcus Welby, M.D.; Gunsmoke; Mannix; The Jimmy Stewart Show; The Eddie Capra Mysteries; Fantasy Island; Hart to Hart; The Love Boat; Mama's Family; Highway to Heaven; Murder, She Wrote; and Touched by an Angel.
 On March 21, 1974, Gloria appeared as a guest on The Tonight Show Starring Johnny Carson.
-Later that year, she was cast in the short-lived police drama Nakia., She also appeared with Horace Heidt on his "Swift Family Show Wagon" in 1955.
+Later that year, she was cast in the short-lived police drama Nakia.
+She also appeared with Horace Heidt in 1955 on The Swift Show Wagon with Horace Heidt and the American Way.

 From January 1969 to February 1971, DeHaven hosted a morning call-in movie show on WABC-TV in New York City.
 She also appeared on five episodes of Match Game 75 as a guest panelist.

 Stage

-DeHaven's Broadway debut came in 1955.
+DeHaven's Broadway debut was in 1955.
 She played Diane in the musical version of Seventh Heaven.
 She also toured in a summer stock production of No, No, Nanette.